SPANDigital/presidium/content/_glossary/relationship_type.md

-title: "Relationship Types"
+title: "Relationship Type"
-id: "relationship-types"
+id: "relationship-type"
 author: "VirtualTraveler"
 ---
 Three types of relationship can exist between objects in a model